The Over and Out Tour

 The Over and Out Tour was a farewell concert tour by English rock band Jeff Lynne's ELO.
 Rooney was the opening act for the North American leg of the tour in 2024.
 Jeff Lynne was "unambiguous about this tour being the band’s last."

 The tour started in Palm Desert, California on August 24, 2024, and finished its first leg at Footprint Center in Phoenix, Arizona on October 29, 2024.
-The first leg was originally set to end with back-to-back concerts at Kia Forum in Inglewood, California on October 25–26, 2024, before the Phoenix date was added as its conclusion.
+The first leg was originally set to end with back-to-back concerts at Kia Forum in Inglewood, California on October 25–26, 2024, before the Phoenix concert was canceled and rescheduled as its conclusion.